What is the Holtermann Collection?

 The photographic process of the day was complex.
 It required photographers to coat each glass plate with a wet emulsion just before use and develop it immediately afterwards, before it lost sensitivity.
 When travelling, this meant taking a portable darkroom wherever they went.
 Despite the difficulty of this 'wet plate' process, the comprehensive goldfields photography of the A&A Photographic Co. has provided a unique documentation of frontier life.

-In October 1873, Merlin fell ill and died from pneumonia, leaving Bayliss the task in the following year of documenting the Victorian gold towns for Holtermann’s Exposition.
+On 27 September 1873 Merlin died from pneumonia, leaving Bayliss the task in the following year of documenting the Victorian gold towns for Holtermann’s Exposition.
 Bayliss returned to Sydney in 1875 where he began making giant panoramas of the city from Holtermann’s house in North Sydney, resulting in the production of the world’s largest wet-plate negatives and several large panoramas including one, measuring 10 metres long, which astonished audiences overseas – winning a Bronze medal at the 1876 Philadelphia Centennial Exhibition and a Silver at the 1878 Paris Exposition Universelle Internationale.

 Only a small percentage of the A&A Photographic Company’s output has survived; about 3,500 small format wet plates negatives plus the world’s largest wet plate negatives.
 The story of how the collection was found and donated to the Library, some 80 years after its creation, is a tribute to photography historian Keast Bourke, who traced the remaining negatives to a garden shed in Chatswood belonging to Holtermann’s descendants.
 In 2011-2012 the negatives were cleaned, rehoused and rescanned as part of a digitisation project and are available online for all to enjoy.